hanspoo/b2b-starter/README.md

 # b2b-starter

-Working skeleton of multi ornanizacion project with a relational database, ideal for a b2b.
-Modern technological stack.
+Working skeleton of multi organization project, ideal for a b2b with a modern technological stack.
 For simplicity we have not used more elaborate frameworks such as nextjs or nestjs, only React and Express.

-We have prepared a video to help you install:
+We have prepared a video to help you to install:

 https://www.youtube.com/watch?v=H3FVW_YogM8